-In this subsection we give the classification of five-dimensional solvable symmetric Leibniz algebras, whose underline Lie algebra is a direct sum of four-dimensional non-split algebra and one-dimensional abelian ideal, i.e. $\mathcal{S}_{4} \oplus \mathbb{C}$.
+In this subsection, we give the classification of five-dimensional solvable symmetric Leibniz algebras, whose underlying Lie algebra is a direct sum of four-dimensional non-split algebra and one-dimensional abelian ideal, i.e., $\mathcal{S}_{4} \oplus \mathbb{C}$.

 For this purpose, we give the list of complex $4$-dimensional non-split solvable Lie algebras \cite{Snobl}: